 Unsafe activity at the worksite does not happen in a vacuum.
 Employees who put themselves at risk do not normally do so without cause.
 Perhaps they lack training or clear information regarding how exactly their methods put them in jeopardy.
 Maybe managers haven't made crucial resources available to them.
 Whatever the case may be, the objective of BBS programs is and should always be a search for the root cause of dangerous actions, not a blame game.

 Pro: BBS supports modern accountability

-Practicality is what separates BBS programs from any other risk-based discipline like it.
-As this piston of progress turns, businesses collect pertinent information on safety and put it to real-world use protecting their workers.
-IndustrySafe safety software can help your organization analyze its safety data and glean intelligent insights that will improve how your company operates.
-Ask us about how to get your free software demo today.
+Organizations can then implement programs, procedures, or hazard controls to improve unsafe behaviors and put the BBS data to real-world use in protecting their workers.
+IndustrySafe safety software can help your organization analyze its behavior based safety data and glean intelligent insights that will improve how your company operates.
+Sign up for our free demo below.

 Con: Quality of BBS data is suspect

 BBS programs require organizations to manage significant amounts of data to allow for analyzing safe and unsafe behaviors.
 If an organization with 200 employees implements a behavior based safety program which requires each employee to conduct an observation once a week and at each observation an employee reviews five behaviors; this behavior based program quickly adds up to 1,000 data points a week, or 52,000 behavior based safety observation data points in a year.
 Large complex organizations may have many more BBS data points to analyze.